home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

 - [M5Stack ATOM Echo Development Kit](https://shop.m5stack.com/products/atom-echo-smart-speaker-dev-kit?ref=NabuCasa)
 - USB-C cable to connect the ATOM Echo

+## Adding a wake word to your voice assistant

 {% include voice_assistant/add_wake_word_to_voice_assistant.md %}

-## Installing the software onto the {{ product_name }}
+## Installing the software onto the ATOM Echo

-If you have used the {{ product_name }} on Home Assistant before and have it installed via ESPHome add-on, you first need to remove its configuration.
+If you have used the ATOM Echo on Home Assistant before and have it installed via ESPHome add-on, you first need to remove its configuration.

+### To delete the configuration from ESPHome

 {% include voice_assistant/install_esp_firmware_delete_firmware.md %}